Project Background

 Create a seamless onboarding journey and a reliable support system

-As our prototype only focuses on account creation and KYC (no transaction features), we need to win customer's trust by providing them:
+As our prototype focuses on account creation and KYC (no transaction features), we need to win customer's trust by providing them:

 • a frictionless and intuitive onboarding flow that's also connected to card delivery process (showing the legitimacy of our banking product);

-• and a support system with a robust help center and access to our call center that answers their concerns and needs
+• and a support system with a robust help center and access to our call center that answers their concerns and needs.

 Architecture